 - Boys' Schools Educators: As schools for boys and as educators dedicated to boys’ well-being and achievement, what we have in common unites us in dialogue and sharing.

 From its earliest days, IBSC has been global in outlook and composition.
-The current member roster includes major boys' schools in Argentina, Australia, Bermuda, Brazil, Canada, China (Hong Kong), India, Ireland, Japan, Mexico, New Zealand, Nigeria, Peru, Singapore, Slovakia, South Africa, Spain, Thailand, United Kingdom, Uruguay, United States, and Zimbabwe,
+The current member roster includes major boys' schools in Australia, Bermuda, Brazil, Canada, China (Hong Kong), Ecuador, India, Ireland, Japan, Mexico, New Zealand, Nigeria, Peru, Singapore, Slovakia, South Africa, Spain, Thailand, United Kingdom, Uruguay, United States, and Zimbabwe,

 IBSC is governed by a Board of Trustees with international representation and regional Vice Presidents.